Read about Sarah Coit

 Q: What's a typical day like in the life of Sarah Coit?

-A: I feel like I’ve just gotten out of the YAP [Young Artist Program] circuit, so there’s no such thing as a typical day yet, which I kind of love.
-Frequent gigging can give you a sense of homelessness, which I thought would be a struggle for me, but has actually made it easier for me to live in the moment.
+A: Frequent gigging can give you a sense of homelessness, which I thought would be a struggle for me, but has actually made it easier for me to live in the moment.
 I don’t have kids and my boyfriend and I visit each other when we have time off and play tourist.
 It’s nothing like I expected and it’s really fun!

 Sarah Coit